gedw99/goPocJsonSchemaForm/README.md

 It works now.

 Real time, matching the system to a DB Schema is an idea.

-Then we can built providers for different Storages systems and reflect off them at runtime.
+Then we can built providers for different Storages systems and reflect off them at runtime; Schema CDC essentiailly.

-Its Schema CDC essentiailly.
+Data CDC will be added so that the GUI is real time Collaborative using SSE and NATS.

-Data CDC will be added so that the GUI is real time Collaboritive using SSE and NATS.
+Like https://data-star.dev, but without all the code, https://github.com/delaneyj/datastar/blob/main/backends/go/site/routes_home.go

 ## Generation or Refection at Design Time or Runtime ?